DBT & NBM-BIRAC Joint Call for India-U.S. Collaborative Research Grant

 or other resources from an independent source, include a letter from the director of the

-• Research strategy: a detailed description of the proposed work that includes the
+independent study confirming the availability of the samples or resources); - Research strategy: a detailed description of the proposed work that includes the

 central hypothesis(es) or research question(s), specific aims, experimental approaches